 Playtime's Response to COVID-19

 As D.C. shut down schools and businesses in response to COVID-19, Playtime made the tough decision to close programs temporarily, beginning March 16, at our four partner shelter sites.
-We are closely monitoring the situation, and assessing how to continue to provide play and family support this fall.
+We are assessing how to continue to provide play and family support this fall.
 The health and safety of our children and families, as well as our volunteers and staff, are our highest priority.

 We were thrilled to hear from one mom who has been homeschooling her three-year-old son—he didn't get the chance to start preschool before schools shut down.
 She has been using the materials we send and says he's getting really good at writing his ABCs and sounding out the letters.